qdgiang/bdc-seminar-public/README.md

 - Navigate to the folder `fastapi-1`
 - Update the Dockerfile to build the image for the server
 - Build the image using `docker build` command.
 Remember to set your own name for the image using the `-t` flag
 - Run your build image in detached mode.
 Remember to **map the port** from your computer to inside your container using the `-p` flag.
-Hint: The FastAPI server **inside the container** is opened at port `8000`
+Hint: The FastAPI server **inside the container** is opened at the port that you defined in the ENTRYPOINT command`
 - Check out the API at `localhost:PORT_THAT_YOU_JUST_MAP/docs`.
 If you can see the UI, congrats!
 # Docker Exercise 4